jaymcgavren/presentations/go/gophercon/2019/beginners_training/slides.md

 import "fmt"

 func Hello() {
 	fmt.Println("Hello!")
 }
 func Hi() {
 	fmt.Println("Hi!")
 }
 func main() {
 	Hello()
 }
 ```

 ## The "main" package

-But sticking everything in one package will only get you so far...
+But putting thousands of lines of code in one package will get hard to maintain...

 ## The Go workspace